 Neurodevelopmental disorders are getting increased national attention, particularly in England, with the next 10 year NHS plan including Learning Disabilities, Autism and Mental Health as priorities and next steps for the transforming care agenda (home not hospital, for people with Autism and or Intellectual Disabilities) being considered.
 Prescribing practices in people with Intellectual Disabilities by GPs are being reviewed by Public Health England as part of the STOMP-LD agenda and Health Education England have recently concluded a project on workforce and are now progressing with considering other aspects of Intellectual Disability services eg leadership.
 The Royal Colleges of Psychiatry, Paediatrics and Child Health and General Practitioners are all working towards a joint response to the Lenehan report ‘These are our children’ which highlighted the issues faced by a select complex group of children with Intellectual Disabilities and/or Autism concentrating on their care, support and treatment.
 The government’s green paper on education and mental health highlights vulnerable groups which include children with neurodevelopmental disorders.
 There have also been updates recently to NICE guidance on ADHD, ASD and a new guidance on services for people with behaviour that challenges, to supplement the guidance on assessment and treatment for this group.

-I hope that you enjoy reading this version of the bridge, please feel free to share this and the direct links below with colleagues.
-Email email@example.com with details of what you’d like to see in future.
+I hope you find this edition helpful.
+This pdf has some of the articles from the Neurodevelopmental Disorders issue of The Bridge, please feel free to share this and the direct links below with colleagues.
+Email firstname.lastname@example.org with details of what you’d like to see in future.

 Dr Mark Lovell, ACAMH Lead for CPD and Training